OCA/website/website_snippet_calendar/README.rst

 ================

 This module adds a new block in the website editor.
-The new block is based on Calendar (module).
+The new block is based on the calendar of module Calendar.
 Use field 'Privacy' to determine its publicity.
 Since it's a block it can be placed anywhere on your website.